Have questions? We're here.

 Day 1: Baltra Airport | Fausto Llerena Breeding Centre | Embark

 At this site, you can observe tortoises that come from various islands of the archipelago.
 They comply with the captive breeding program and then return to repopulate the areas where their population has been affected.
-The land iguanas of Santa Cruz, Isabela and North Seymour are also in a captive breeding program, as the populations in these areas suffered from feral dogs.
+The land iguanas of Santa Cruz, Isabela, and North Seymour are also in a captive breeding program, as the populations in these areas suffer from feral dogs.
 One of the main attractions is the famous embalmed Lonesome George.
 Estimated to have died between 93 and 109 years of age, it is recognized as the last of its kind and a symbol of the efforts invested to conserve endangered species.
 The captive tortoises are used to the presence of visitors, so it's a great place to take photos with them.

 Activities: Hiking